yusukesasamo/go-sample/README.md

 ## TODO
+Refactor code to use swagger.
-Refactor code to use swagger
+Refactor code to use sqlmock for unit test.